google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

       <img src="imgs/gplus-snippet-2.png" srcset="imgs/gplus-snippet-2.png 1x,
        imgs/gplus-snippet-2-2x.png 2x" />
       <figcaption>With the appropriate markup, the correct title, a short
-       description and an image is included.
-Adding these items can help increase engagement. </figcaption>
+       description and an image are included.
+Adding these items can help increase engagement.</figcaption>
     </figure>
   </div>
 </div>